aws-samples/amazon-sagemaker-studio-secure-sso/README.md

 * 1 EC2 Windows in a private subnet that is able to access Amazon SageMaker Studio (think your onpremise secured environment)
 * 1 EC2 Linux in the public subnet acting as Bastion host used to establish an SSH tunnel into the EC2 Windows on the private network
-* 1 EC2 Windows in a public subnet to demonstrate that SageMaker Studio can't be accessed from unauthorised subnets - IP Available as the **SageMakerWindowsBastionHost** Key SAM Output
+* 1 EC2 Windows in a public subnet to demonstrate that SageMaker Studio can't be accessed from unauthorised subnets - IP Available as the **SageMakerWindowsPublicHost** Key SAM Output

 The username to login to the Windows EC2 instances is **Administrator** and the password is provided in the output under the **SageMakerWindowsPassword** key value.
 Follow [these instructions](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) to connect to the EC2 Windows instance.